God and Man at Yale Divinity

 My graduation from Ouachita Baptist University and my start at Yale Divinity School bookend three years of law school and nine years of practice, including six years in the military.

 As I prepared finally to resume my theological studies, I found the information scant.
-Publishers have poured much ink for business, law, and medical schools.
+Publishers have spilled much ink on business, law, and medical schools.
 But, I could find very little on preparing for and applying to programs of theological studies.
 (I did, however, recently find a book a student in the MAR program wrote that I have not yet had the chance to read.)

 My Background Before Yale Divinity